-With the rise of mobile commerce (mCommerce), consumers prefer to buy right from their phones.
+With the rise of mobile commerce (m-commerce), consumers prefer to buy right from their phones.
 To attract more footfall to your physical location, many Magento POS providers have developed an add-on mobile app.
-This is also favoured by businesses: 44% of all stores use mobile POS to ring up customers.
+This is also favored by businesses: 44% of all stores use mobile POS to ring up customers.

 In the case of ConnectPOS, their PWA Consumer App is huge leverage to support a seamless shopping journey cross-platform.
 When customers are near the store (store owners can decide the distance), the app will automatically send notifications about new arrivals and promotions related to their shopping history and search history.

-For store owners, they can run multiple outlets and warehouse with the Magento POS.
-After integrating a POS into the Magento system, you can add or edit many stores as you need, then set up registers and warehouse accordingly.
+Store owners can run multiple outlets and warehouses with the Magento POS.
+After integrating a POS into the Magento system, you can add or edit as many stores as you need, and then set up registers and warehouses accordingly.

 Magento POS system also helps store owners to easily manage their staff.
 Thanks to transparent working shift management features, you can set up roles for each staff member as cashier, seller or other particular positions.

 When customers have entered the store, many scenarios can happen.
 Yet one of their most familiar actions is checking the products.